-To create a plan that's tailored for your business, start with these steps:
+Follow these steps to create a risk management plan that's tailored for your business.

 1. Identify risks

 What are the risks to your business?

 - power outage.